Blood urea nitrogen; BUN

 Healthy kidneys eliminate more than 90 per cent of the urea the body produces, so blood levels may indicate how well your kidneys are working.

 A blood sample is drawn from a vein in the arm.

 No test preparation is needed.

-Urea and creatinine levels are used to evaluate kidney function and to monitor patients with kidney failure or those receiving dialysis.
+Urea and creatinine levels, together with electrolytes are used to evaluate kidney function and to monitor patients with various degrees of kidney failure or those receiving dialysis.